 ABOUT FABRK

 The story behind the framework.
-How a production boilerplate became the first UI framework designed for AI coding agents.
+How a boilerplate became a modular full stack framework built for ai assisted development.

 [THE ORIGIN]